 Opera in the 21st Century is a performance-based, collaborative training experience for emerging opera professionals that truly challenges the conventions of opera performance, production, and design.

 The residency’s focus is to develop young opera professionals with the skills and experience to take them to the next level of their careers and beyond.
 The multi-disciplinary program offers a unique opportunity to work with diverse artists.
-It is open to singers, musicians, dancers, conductors, and stage directors.
+It is open to singers, instrumentalists, conductors, and stage directors.

 What does the program offer?